-SC summons chiefs of CBI, IB, Delhi police on conspiracy against CJI
+CJI framed claims plea: SC says will enquire, enquire and enquire

 Justice Arun Mishra observed that the CJI wants to clean the system.
 This action has been taken by any CJI for the first time.
 There are serious issues about the independence of the judiciary that can be remotely controlled.
 If this is true then we must look into the allegations as it is very disturbing.

-Meanwhile the Bench would meet with the CBI director, Intelligence Bureau Chief and Delhi Police Commissioner.
-The Bench would resume hearing at 3 pm after the meeting.
+Meanwhile the Bench met with the CBI director, Intelligence Bureau Chief and Delhi Police Commissioner.

+Justice Mishra said that there is a fixing game going on involving the disgruntled employees who have ganged up.
+Unlike other CJIs, this CJI took action against them.
+We will enquire, enquire and enquire until we get to the root of the matter.
+The fixing part alone is the grave concern.

+Such things have no part in the system.
+Bains has named a fixer.
+We want to know who the other fixers are.
+No one, no one can denigrate the judiciary.
+Otherwise we will not survive, you all will not survive, he also added.

 The Supreme Court had issued notice to Bains after he claimed that Jet Airways Founder Naresh Goyal could have played a role in allegedly framing Chief Justice of India, Ranjan Gogoi in the case.